WHO WE ARE

 dedicated to improving human and planetary health.

 Aker BioMarine was created because of our strong belief in the positive health effects of krill.
 More than a decade later, our business continues to grow because we take care of the ecosystem we harvest in.
 To us, it makes no sense to take something out of the ocean to improve our health, if it simultaneously compromises the health of the ocean.
 Ensuring the well-being of the krill biomass and contributing towards a thriving Antarctic ecosystem are among our core priorities.

 By 2050 there will be 10 billion people on this planet, which means we need to significantly increase our food production.
-In 2019, Aker BioMarine’s krill products contributed to the production of an estimated 318 million servings of fish.
+In 2020, Aker BioMarine’s krill products contributed to the production of an estimated 410 million extra servings of fish.
 Krill’s high nutritional value, its positive growth effects and the active influence it can have on the health of fish will prove invaluable as the demands on food production continue to increase.

 Believing in the importance of sharing best practices and promoting industry responsibility, Aker BioMarine co-founded the Association of Responsible Krill Harvesting Companies (ARK) in 2010.
 The global industry association was developed to promote research for the sustainable harvest of Antarctic krill and to generate scientific data from harvesting operations in order to facilitate better management of the krill fishery.
 The association now has eight member companies from Norway, Chile, China and South Korea.
 In addition, in 2015, we established the Antarctic Wildlife Research Fund (AWR), together with industry partners, to promote and facilitate research on the Antarctic ecosystem.